 Sharpener Pro 3: Output Sharpener (100% Zoom)

-Silver Efex Pro
+Nik Silver Efex

-Just as Color Efex Pro, the Silver Efex Pro tool has been a favorite of photographers for more than a decade.
+Just like Color Efex Pro, the Silver Efex Pro tool has been a favorite of photographers for more than a decade.
 This plugin is for many the go-to for anything related to Black & White photography.

 As of writing this, the tool consists of 64 ready-to-go presets.
 Simply scroll through the list, find one you like, and click to apply it.
 That’s how easy it can be.
-However, for those who like more control, there’s a series of adjustment sliders that can be used to achieve exactly the look you want.
+However, for those who like more control, a series of adjustment sliders can be used to achieve exactly the look you want.

 Nik 6 Silver Efex